 Discover the ancient wonders during the Classic Sri Lanka Tour; including historical monuments, fortresses; religious sites and palm-fringed beaches.
-Start your journey in Dambulla, famous for its lion rock of Sigiriya.
+Start your journey in Colombo, Sri Lanka's Capital.
+Continue to Dambulla, famous for its lion rock of Sigiriya.
 Continue to Kandy were traditions remain undisturbed.
 The Royal Palace, now known as the “The Temple of the Tooth Relic’’ (of Lord Buddha), situated right beside the Kandy lake, gives a magical beauty to the city.
-Onwards to Nuwara Eliya before reaching the famous beach stretches of Bentota.
+Visit one of Sri Lanka's oldest tea plantation before reaching the famous beaches of Bentota.

 Ancient Buddhist sites